tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 <details>
 <summary>Exponentially Weighted Moving Average (EWMA):</summary>

 EWMA is a moving average technique that applies more weight to recent data.
 To obtain the EWMA with pandas, the `.ewm()` function is called.
 The weight you wish to apply can is supplied with the `halflife` parameter.
 The `halflife` is how how long it takes a weight to reach 1/2 of its original weight.
-Using this method, the lower the `halflife`.
+Using this method, the lower the `halflife` the move weight is placed on the most recent time periods.
 Half life can be visualized as follows:
 ![ewma_gif](Resources/ewma_gif.gif)

 The function itself is called like this: